-Before having their baby, most parents spend 9 months dreaming of what it will be like to hold their sweet angel, cuddle them in their arms and peacefully rock them to sleep.
-They imagine all the smiles and coos they will receive, the fun they will have showing them off, and look forward to making sweet memories with their babe.
-What they don’t imagine, usually, is having to deal with an all too common issue: colic.
+Before having their baby, most parents spend nine months dreaming of what it will be like to hold their sweet angel, cuddle them close, and peacefully rock them to sleep.
+They imagine the smiles and coos, the joy of showing them off, and the memories they’ll create together.
+What most don’t picture is facing a very common challenge: colic.

-Well, I asked some of my friends to share their favorite methods for surviving their fussy baby, and here is what they said worked for them!
+I asked some of my friends to share their favorite methods for surviving those fussy days, and here’s what worked for them.
 (Disclaimer: I am not promoting one technique over another, nor have I tried them all.
-Instead, I am sharing with you the feedback I have received.
+Instead, I am sharing the feedback I’ve received.
 Please do your research before trying anything.)

 Ahh, gas drops.
 Many parents credit them as the most important thing to keep in the diaper bag next to milk!
 Some of the brands recommended by my friends were Colic Calm Drops and Mommy’s Bliss Gripe Water.